 With such large and well-known companies realizing it’s more effective to regularly provide employee feedback because one size does not fit all, more widespread adoption seems likely to follow.
 Real-time feedback can make your employees feel recognized and appreciated for the work they’re doing now, not 12 months ago.
 It can also improve the quality of feedback because it concerns current performance, enabling employee behavior adjustments that can improve productivity immediately.

 Real-time feedback also creates a valuable and uplifting two-way dialogue, rather than a top-down assessment.
 Your employees get unique feedback without being boxed in by a set of questions, and high performers can get the tools needed to succeed now.
 Real-time feedback turns the employee performance review into ongoing coaching.
 There are various forms of real-time feedback.
-They include weekly one-on-one meetings with managers, routine catch-up sessions via email or an intranet communication program, engagement surveys, feedback apps, and real-time recognition programs.
+They include weekly one-on-one meetings with managers, routine catch-up sessions via email or an intranet communication program, engagement surveys, feedback apps, and recognition programs.